 Former undisputed heavyweight champion Lennox Lewis has been the subject of unwarranted criticism regarding Anthony Joshua recently.

-The retired legend makes a largely valid point on what is now a critical time for Joshua to step up to the plate.
+The retired legend makes a largely valid point on what is now critical for Joshua to step up to the plate.

-Lewis has been vocal in his opinion that Joshua is happy to stay in the UK and fill out stadiums against sub-par (compared to the top two) opposition.
+Lewis has been vocal that Joshua is happy to stay in the UK and fill out stadiums against sub-par (compared to the top two) opposition.

 It’s a view Joshua’s promoter Eddie Hearn is clearly not happy about.
 The truth is, Lewis is not alone.